bio-tools/Tool-Information-Standards/docs/tool_information_standard.md

 # Tiers in the standard
 The Tool Information Standard is five lists of tool attributes (see Table below) that must be specified for a software description (*e.g.* a bio.tools entry) to be assigned in a 5 tier ratings of *description completeness*.
 Some attributes are grouped (see tables on right) for purposes of determining adherence to the standard.
+For example "Documentation" is satisfied if at least one of "General" documentation", "API documentation" or "API specification" is specified.

 ![infographic_attributes]({{site.url}}/assets/images/infographic_attributes.png){: .align-center}